CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 In this exercise, you have covered the following:

+- Configured WAF to protect your web application
 - Added firewall diagnostics settings
 - Tested IDPS for HTTP traffic
 - Performed Web category testing